Unboxing LLMs > loading...

 Hugging Face Evaluate: Democratizing Evaluation

-The Evaluate library from Hugging Face brings standardized evaluation to practitioners:
+The Evaluate library from Hugging Face offers a practical toolkit:

 Evaluating Retrieval-Augmented Generation (RAG) Systems